Here

 0: You didn't give one.

 1: Oh.
 Right.
-Well as I was saying, it's good to understand things but not too much.
-And it's good to be challenged but not too much.
+Well as I was saying, it's good to understand things, but not so much that you're bored.
+And it's good to be challenged, but not too much.
 And yes to be honest I chose this career because it's fun.

 0: So what's the point of programming?